cuckoo-network/cuckoo/packages/home/drafts/2024-06-17-proof-of-sampling-posp-protocol-decentralized-ai.md

 ---
 title: "Proof of Sampling Protocol: Incentivizing Honesty and Penalizing Dishonesty in Decentralized AI Inference"
 authors: [lark]
-tags: [company]
+tags: [research]
 image: https://cuckoo-network.b-cdn.net/proof-of-sampling-posp-protocol-decentralized-ai.webp
 description: Learn about the Proof of Sampling (PoSP) protocol's unique approach to incentivizing honest behavior and penalizing dishonesty among GPU providers, ensuring the security and reliability of decentralized AI inference systems.
 ---

 In decentralized AI, ensuring the integrity and reliability of GPU providers is crucial.
-The Proof of Sampling (PoSP) protocol, as outlined in recent research, provides a sophisticated mechanism to incentivize good actors while slashing bad ones.
+The Proof of Sampling (PoSP) protocol, as outlined in recent research from Holistic AI, provides a sophisticated mechanism to incentivize good actors while slashing bad ones.
 Let's see how this protocol works, its economic incentives, penalties, and its application to decentralized AI inference.

 ## Incentives for Honest Behavior